Community pharmacies across Australia are now able to provide vaccinations, making i...

 Have you had your child’s asthma inhaler technique checked recently?

-Did you know more than 90 per cent of people with asthma do not use their inhaler the right way?
+Did you know that up to 90 per cent of people with asthma do not use their inhaler the right way?

 Your pharmacist can demonstrate other products such as ‘spacers’ and ‘face masks’ which make inhalers more effective and easier to use.